What is ecommerce?

 - Is the payment flow quick and secure?

-- Lifestyle images – your backpack on a mountain hike.
+- Lifestyle images – a backpack on a mountain hike.

 - Short demo videos – a gadget in action.